JNRowe/jnrowe.github.io/articles/rcs.rst

     revision 1.1 (locked)
     done

-The :option:`-l` option to :command:`co` (and also :command:`ci` ) is used to
+The :option:`-l <co -l>` option to :command:`co` (and also :command:`ci` ) is
-lock the file.
+used to lock the file.
 This file now becomes a working file, which is writable, and it also means other people can’t edit it until you have released it or checked it in again.

-Blindly using the :option:`-l` option to :command:`ci`/:command:`co` is not advisable, you should get in to the habit now of only locking files you are working on.  |RCS| uses locking to block other users from checking in changes and will cause much grief if you use |RCS| on multi-user projects.
-It is much better to use :option:`-u` (or unlocked) when you :command:`ci` in new files/changes this way you will have access to a read-only version of the file and it will allow other users to edit it.
+Blindly using the :option:`-l <co -l>` option to :command:`ci`/:command:`co` is not advisable, you should get in to the habit now of only locking files you are working on.  |RCS| uses locking to block other users from checking in changes and will cause much grief if you use |RCS| on multi-user projects.
+It is much better to use :option:`-u <ci -u>` (or unlocked) when you :command:`ci` in new files/changes this way you will have access to a read-only version of the file and it will allow other users to edit it.